History of rail transportation in California: Buses replace streetcars and interurbans

 Passenger rail in California during the early 20th Century was dominated by private companies.
 Interurban railways gained popularity in the early part of the century as a means of medium-distance travel, usually as components of real estate speculation schemes.
 The Pacific Electric Railway Company Red Car Lines was the largest electric railway system in the world by the 1920s, with over 1000 mi of tracks and 2,160 daily services across Los Angeles and Orange Counties.
 The Sacramento Northern Railway operated the world's longest single electric interurban service between Oakland and Chico.
 These and other services were largely abandoned in the 1940s and 50s as ridership declined and equipment fell into disrepair.

 Local services were mostly controlled by a few primary operators.
 The San Diego Electric Railway, founded by John D. Spreckels in 1892, was the major transit system in the San Diego area during that period.
 In the Los Angeles area, real estate tycoon Henry Huntington established both the Los Angeles Railway, also known as the Yellow Car system, and the above-mentioned Pacific Electric Red Car System in 1901.
 The San Francisco Municipal Railway was established in 1912.
 Business magnate Francis Marion Smith then created the Key System in 1903 to connect San Francisco with the East Bay.
 The San Francisco–Oakland Bay Bridge opened to rail traffic in 1939 only to have the last trains run in 1958 after fewer than twenty years of service – the tracks were torn up and replaced with additional lanes for automobiles.
 All four streetcar systems, and other similar rail networks across the state, declined in the 1940s with the rise of California's car culture and freeway network.
 They were then all eventually taken over to some degree, and dismantled, in favor of bus service by National City Lines, a controversial national front company owned by General Motors and other companies in what became known as the General Motors streetcar conspiracy.
 San Francisco's city-owned lines were not privatized, but were still largely converted to bus and trolleybuses.

+Aggregated entries from McGraw's electric railway directories report about 1102 km of operating track for California streetcar and interurban companies in 1894 and an observed maximum of about 6762 km in 1925.